EGroupware

-EGroupware is free open-source groupware software intended for businesses from small to enterprises.
+EGroupware is free open-source groupware collaboration software intended for businesses from small to enterprise.
 Its primary functions allow users to manage contacts, appointments, projects and to-do lists.
 The project releases its software under the terms of GNU General Public License (GPL).

 It is used either via its native web-interface, making access platform-independent, or by using different supported groupware clients, such as Kontact, Novell Evolution, or Microsoft Outlook.
 It can also be used by mobile phone or PDA via SyncML.

-It currently has translations for more than 25 languages, including right-to-left language support.
+It has translations for more than 25 languages, including right-to-left language support.